Arctic Security Conference 2025

 Lassi Heininen, Professor Emeritus, University of Helsinki

-Do journalists misunderstand the Arctic?
+Do we misunderstand “the Arctic”?
 What fuels the conflict-driven narratives about the region?
 How do stories from journalists and analysts drive Arctic security developments?
 This last session of the conference will examine how local and international journalists approach the Arctic, and their influence.

 Chair: Arne O. Holm, Editor-in-Chief, High North News